blessinvarkey/musings/posts/DALL-E.md

 # DALL-E

+One of the astounding papers recently published in machine learning research is DALL-E (a portmanteau of  WALL-E and Salvador Dalí.), OpenAI's image generation model.

-DALL-E is a 12-billion parameter version of GPT-3 trained to generate images from text descriptions, using a dataset of text–image pairs.
-We’ve found that it has a diverse set of capabilities, including creating anthropomorphized versions of animals and objects, combining unrelated concepts in plausible ways, rendering text, and applying transformations to existing images.
+DALL-E is a **12-billion parameter** version of **GPT-3** trained to generate images from text descriptions, using a dataset of text–image pairs.
+It can create anthropomorphized versions of animals and objects, combining unrelated concepts in plausible ways, rendering text, and applying transformations to existing images.[1]

 ![alt-image](https://raw.githubusercontent.com/blessinvarkey/blog/main/posts/Armchair%20in%20the%20shape%20of%20an%20avocado.png)